MaxSally/VotingSystem/meetings/agenda-sprint2-planning.md

 ### Checklist to close-out Sprint 1

-No later than 4:20pm EDT (UTC-5) on April 22:
+No later than 5pm CDT (UTC-5) on August 5:

 -   [ ] Make sure project is ready for Sprint 1 grading:
     -   [ ] Code compiles and runs